 Berries – contain vitamin C and antioxidants which help repair and protect cells that have been affected by stress.

-Complex Carbohydrates – All carbs increase the production of serotonin but complex carbs such as whole-grain breads, pastas, and oatmeal are also great at stabilizing blood sugar levels.
+Complex Carbohydrates – All carbs increase the production of serotonin but complex carbs such as whole-grain bread, pasta, and oatmeal are also great at stabilizing blood sugar levels.

 Milk – high in antioxidants, vitamins B2 and B12, which all need replacing when we are stressed.
 The potassium in milk can also help relieve muscle spasms triggered by feeling tense and calcium eases anxiety and mood swings linked to PMS.